dexterford77/engineering-project/README.md

 1. Run `chalice deploy` in your CLI (this will create your Lambda function upstream).
 1. Upload a file to your AWS S3 bucket (recommended: start with `good_file.txt` from the `examples` directory).
 1. Check the logs of your newly-created Lambda function for the generated e-mail.
 You can reach these logs by navigating to your Lambda function in the AWS console, selecting the "Monitoring" tab, and selecting "View Logs in CloudWatch."
-Select the most recent Log Stream to view the logs as well as the text of the generated e-mail.
+Select the most recent Log Stream to view the logs as well as the text of the generated e-mail (if the file was valid/uncorrupted).

 ## How to Run Tests